C-metric in a (nut)shell: C-metric in a shell

 \subsection{Angular periodicity in $\ms{V}^+$}

 We comment now on the periodicity of $\theta$ in $\ms{V}^+$. \textit{A priori}, there is no reason for $\Theta_M$ to be $2\pi$ periodic and we can therefore only calculate the periodicity of $\theta$ \textit{a posteriori}.
-As such, $M$ is in general not the ADM mass parameter.
+As such, $M/8$ is in general not the ADM mass parameter.
 One may relate the coordinates $(t,r_+,\theta)$ to the usual BTZ coordinates via where we have introduced such that $\wt{\theta}$ is $2\pi$ periodic.
-In these coordinates, the shell radial and angular coordinates are
+In these coordinates, the shell radial and angular coordinates are The exterior metric is written in its usual coordinates as